Fact-checked by the ZeroinDaily editorial team

 What color temperature is best for a desk lamp if I have eye strain?

-A color temperature between 4000K and 4500K is optimal for daytime desk work — it mimics natural daylight without the harsh blue-light content of 6500K lamps.
-For evening sessions, switch to 2700K to 3000K to reduce circadian disruption.
+A color temperature between 4000K and 4500K is optimal for daytime desk work, it mimics natural daylight without the harsh blue-light content of 6500K lamps.
+For evening sessions, switch to 2700K to 3000K to reduce circadian disruption and protect sleep quality.

 How many lumens does a desk lamp need to prevent eye strain?